Rice and peas: Caribbean

 Arroz con gandules is Puerto Rico's national dish which is typically served with roasted pork.
 It is similar to the Dominican variation, and is also served during Christmas and special occasions.
-It is typically made with rice, pigeon peas, sazón (turmeric, cumin, coriander seeds, black pepper, annatto), olive oil, sofrito (bell peppers, cubanelle, cilantro, onion, garlic, aji dulce, culantro, and oregano brujo), alcaparrado (manzanilla olives, capers, and pimiento), banana leaf, broth, bay leaf, tomato paste and mashed plantain or green banana.
+It is typically made with rice, pigeon peas, sazón (turmeric, cumin, coriander seeds, black pepper, annatto), olive oil, sofrito (bell peppers, cubanelle, cilantro, onion, garlic, aji dulce, culantro, and oregano brujo), alcaparrado (manzanilla olives, capers, and pimiento), banana leaf, broth, avocado leaf, bay leaf, tomato paste and mashed plantain or green banana.
 Salt pork, ham, bacon, salchichón (salami) or chorizo may be added.
 Other Puerto Rican rice and peas dishes are arroz junto, which consists of similar ingredients, and arroz mamposteao, which is usually made with kidney beans and similar ingredients, but the preparation is similar to Colombian calentao.